ohlerlab/clip_pipeline/README.md

 This pipeline is to map reads and call peaks for CLIP data.
 Our lab developed two peak callers that can be used in this workflow: [PARALYZER](https://ohlerlab.mdc-berlin.de/software/PARalyzer_85/) and [omniCLIP](https://github.com/ohlerlab/omniCLIP).

-We are greatful to the people who created containers for those tools (Zavolan lab for omniCLIP).
+We are grateful to the people who created containers for those tools (Biocontainers for everything and Zavolan lab for omniCLIP).

 ## Authors